brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 ```
 - *end example*]
 :::

+[7]{.pnum} If the instantiated template specialization of a constexpr function template or member function of a class template would fail to satisfy the requirements for a constexpr function, that specialization is still a constexpr function, even though a call to such a function cannot appear in a constant expression.
+[If no specialization of the template would satisfy the requirements for a constexpr function when considered as a non-template function, the template is ill-formed, no diagnostic required.]{.rm}
 :::

 Strike part of [dcl.fct.def.default]{.sref}/3 and fix the example (which is already wrong at the moment, since default-initializing an `int` during constant evaluation is ok):